 The dramatic reduction of pocket estuary habitat in the Whidbey Basin, coupled with its high habitat value underscores the importance of implementing actions to restore and enhance this habitat type.
 Such actions feature prominently in the Skagit Chinook Recovery Plan (SRSC and WDFW 2005), the WRIA 6 Multi-Species Salmon Recovery Plan (Island County 2005), and the Stillaguamish Watershed Chinook Recovery Plan (SIRC 2005).
 Genetic analysis of juvenile Chinook salmon caught on Saratoga Passage beaches indicates that a high proportion of these salmon (51.3%) are from Skagit River origins, with significant use by Stillaguamish and Skykomish populations (McBride and Beamer 2010).

-At Camano Island State Park, located along Saratoga Passage on the southwest shoreline of Camano Island, a historic pocket estuary located at Lowell Point was once accessible by juvenile salmonids but is now cut off from tidal connectivity by a parking lot and other development, resulting in a loss of 1.77 ha (4.37 acres) of rearing habitat (McBride and Beamer 2010).
+At Camano Island State Park, located along Saratoga Passage on the southwest shoreline of Camano Island, a unique shoreline land form exists at Lowell Point.
+Considerable evidence suggests the land form was once accessible by juvenile salmonids but is now cut off from tidal hydrology by a parking lot and other development, resulting in a loss of 1.77 ha (4.37 acres) of rearing habitat (McBride and Beamer 2010).
 The site is currently highly altered from its pre-development condition.
-An access road, two parking lots, and a restroom building are built almost entirely on fill within the former pocket estuary site.
+An access road, two parking lots, and a restroom building are built almost entirely on fill within the project area .
 A freshwater wetland occupies the space between the road/parking lot and the bluff.
-A boat ramp crosses a spit near the north end of the Park, near what is though to be the historic lagoon outlet.
+A boat ramp crosses a spit near the north end of the Park, near what is thought to be the historic lagoon outlet.

-While it is readily apparent that a pocket estuary once was present at Lowell Point, the historical record is unclear whether the historic lagoon became closed off because to human activities or whether it became closed off naturally over time.
+While it is readily apparent that a unique shoreline landform is present at Lowell Point, the historical record is unclear whether the historic lagoon became closed off because to human activities or whether it became closed off naturally over time.
 Regardless of the reason for the loss of this habitat, it is quite clear that the tremendous decline in the availability of this habitat type in the Whidbey Basin from historic times underlines the importance of maximizing available opportunities to restore critical habitat for imperiled Chinook salmon and other species.
 Restoration opportunities at such sites are few and far between, and the combination of site with a wiling landowner that has the potential to reintroduce fish access and tidal processes should not be overlooked.
 The preliminary assessment (McBride and Beamer 2010) indicates that a pocket estuary at the site will likely be sustainable over time, regardless of the reason for its loss.

 List the fish resources present at the site and targeted by your project.